mmagistra/TGBotImageParser/README.md

 - Example of image process you can find in: images/example_parsed_images/source_link/image_name
 - Any of methods return the path to the processed image.
 - To use the methods, you need to create an object of the ImageFormatter class, add the path to the directory with default image which you want to process, then you can call the methods.
-- Methods can raise exceptions if the directory is not selected or the image format is not selected.
+- Methods can raise exceptions if the directory is not selected or if selected mode is not available.
 In this case, you can use the select_image_directory method to select the directory with the default image.
 - Also, methods can raise exceptions if the image format is not suitable for the selected method.

 # Photo parsing and downloading (At this point, the address must begin with http(s)!)